iAbanoubSamir/TinyUrlKMP/README.md

 - **iOS:** Run `iosApp` configuration in Xcode.
 - **Desktop:** Execute the `:composeApp:run` Gradle task.
 - **Web:** Use `:composeApp:wasmJsBrowserDevelopmentRun` in Android Studio.

+## To-Do List

+- [ ] Create JS target (since room 2.7.0 and sqldelight 2.0.2 does not support wasmJs).
+- [ ] Implement history feature using SQLDelight/Room.

 ## Contributing